citrusvanilla/tinyflux/README.rst

 TinyFlux is the tiny time series database optimized for your happiness :)

-TinyFlux is a time series version of `TinyDB <https://tinydb.readthedocs.io/en/latest/index.html>`__ that is also written in Python and has no external dependencies.
+TinyFlux is a time series version of `TinyDB <https://tinydb.readthedocs.io/en/latest/index.html>`__ that is written in Python and has no external dependencies.
 It's a great companion for small analytics workflows and apps, as well as at-home IOT data stores.
 TinyFlux has 100% test coverage, over 50,000 downloads, and no open issues.

 |Version| |Downloads| |Coverage| |Build Status|